Nico Hoerner Player Props: Cubs vs. Padres

 Nico Hoerner At The Plate

-- Hoerner is hitting .286 with eight doubles, a triple, four home runs and 15 walks.
+- Hoerner has eight doubles, a triple, four home runs and 16 walks while batting .282.

-- Among qualified hitters in baseball, he ranks 31st in batting average, 70th in on-base percentage, and 111th in slugging.
+- Among qualified hitters in MLB play, he ranks 34th in batting average, 74th in on-base percentage, and 118th in slugging.

-- Hoerner enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .211 with one homer.

-- Hoerner has reached base via a hit in 37 games this year (of 48 played), and had multiple hits in 15 of those games.
+- Hoerner has an RBI in 15 of 49 games this year, with multiple RBI in six of them.

-- In 15 games this season (31.3%), Hoerner has picked up an RBI, and in six of those games (12.5%) he had more than one.
 He has also driven in three or more of his team's runs in three contests.

-- In 22 of 48 games this season, he has scored, and six of those games included multiple runs.
+- He has scored in 44.9% of his games this year, with more than one run scored in 12.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.